thingsdb/ThingsDocs/v0/content/data-types/thing/set.md

 weight: 82
 ---

 Creates a new property on a [thing](..).
-If the property already existed then the old property will be overwritten.
+If the property already exists then the old property will be overwritten.
 This function is equal to an assignment except that it can be used when the `name` of the property is dynamic.